 Ninety years ago, two bankers, Maynard T. Hazen and Clark T. Durant, had a vision: establish a community-wide charitable endowment that would accept “gifts, devises and bequests” to serve as a trustworthy, steadfast and responsive charitable resource to the community forever.

 What sort of institution would they see now?
-Charitable assets that grew from a single bequest of $1,000 now total more than $934 million, and to date, the Foundation has awarded $634.2 million to 2,046 grantees.
+Charitable assets that grew from a single bequest of $1,000 now total approximately $917 million, and to date, the Foundation has awarded $687 million in grants.
 Yet we remain committed to our original cause: improving the well-being and quality of life for residents throughout the region.

 For nearly a century, the Hartford Foundation has collaborated with donors at every level, nonprofits of every kind, and community leaders from every sector to closely examine, convene and mobilize the community around its most pressing issues.